zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	Open the project from the project directory. ( Choose "nbproject" directory ) Build the project inside Netbeans IDE.

+Why Netbeans : In Netbeans, it is too straightforward to setup remote debugging, therefore it is quite convenient to build and debug on Linux from Windows via SSH and Samba.
+You can see an article about this setup here in my blog : https://nativecoding.wordpress.com/2014/10/24/configuring-a-debian-virtual-machine-for-linux-c-development-via-windows-step-by-step/

 **How to build the project on Windows  :**

 	You can build with Visual Studio 2013